JoseZalez/Houdini-scripts/README.md

 # Houdini-scripts
-A collection of my personal Houdini Scripts, created with a PySide2 UI
+A collection of my personal Houdini Scripts, UI created with PySide2

 ## Scripts